reinarins/Automation_Interest_Check/README.md

 ## How it works

-- 📝 **Trigger** When a response is submitted in Microsoft Forms
+- 📝 **Trigger:** When a response is submitted in Microsoft Forms
-- 💾 **Save responses** Automatically store them in an Excel table
+- 💾 **Save responses:** Automatically store them in an Excel table
-- ✉️ **Confirmation email** Optional email to participants with their responses
+- ✉️ **Confirmation email:** Optional email to participants with their responses
-- 📊 **Organized data** Keep responses structured for analysis and visualization
+- 📊 **Organized data:** Keep responses structured for analysis and visualization

 ---